RichardAllison/w15_d1_react/react_comments.md

 ## Data Model

 We have hard coded the data in a list of comments.
 We now want to create a simple array of comments which will be drawn by the view.
 We are going to set up our CommentBox to be in control of the data.
-It will handle the comment data, and later on updating it.
+It will handle the comment data, and later on update it.

 ## State